Quantized Noncommutative Riemann Manifolds and Stochastic Processes: The theoretical foundations of the square root of Brownian motion: Quantized Riemann manifolds

-being $\kappa_A,\ \xi_A,\ \zeta_A,\ \eta_A$ arbitrary coefficients of this linear combination (a pictorial view is given in Fig.~\ref{fig:fig1}).
 The Bernoulli processes $B_A$ and the Wiener process $dX_A$ are not independent.
 We expect that the sign arising from the Bernoulli process should be the same of that of the corresponding Wiener process.
 This stochastic differential equation is the equivalent of the eq.(\ref{eq:Y}) for the coordinates on the manifold.
 As we will see below, this is the same as the formula for the square root of a Wiener process.
 This represents the motion of a particle on a quantized noncommutative Riemann manifold.
 In this way, the Schr\"odinger equation can be removed from the state of a postulate and, underlying quantum mechanics, we have a quantized manifold.